marriott-library/sheeko-vagrant/README.md

 You could transfer your training with new dataset.
 The output will follow the new dataset's pattern.
 Convert new dataset into TF Records then replace the **DATA_DIR** with the TF Records' path.

-## Evaluation Caption Model
-Code package provides evaluation script for caption model.

-### Metric
-Caption model is Natural-language generation model(NLG model).
-For NLG model, we use [metrics](https://medium.com/explorations-in-language-and-learning/metrics-for-nlg-evaluation-c89b6a781054) measure performance.

-In our code package we use [perplexity](https://en.wikipedia.org/wiki/Perplexity)

 ## Inference

 ### Image Caption